-- Are anticipated travel times between key destinations served by the option competitive with driving and other transit modes? - How many people will have walking, transit, or driving access to the option's conceptual station locations? - How many jobs are located within walking distance or transfer transit trip from the option's preliminary stations? - Does the option serve planned growth? - Are the option's proposed stations accessible by walking, transit, or driving access to communities in the county with recognized equity needs?
+- Are anticipated travel times between key destinations served by the option competitive with driving and other transit modes based on an off-model assessment? - How many people will have walking, transit, or driving access to the option's conceptual station locations? - How many jobs are located within walking distance or transfer transit trip from the option's preliminary stations? - Does the option serve planned growth? - Are the option's proposed stations accessible by walking, transit, or driving access to communities in the county with recognized equity needs?

 Generally, the rail options performed better in the pre-screening analysis at providing competitive travel times.
-The two "Bethesda to Tysons" options performed poorly regarding serving communities with a greater need for equitable access to transit and jobs.
+Fand the two "Bethesda to Tysons" options performed poorly regarding serving communities with a greater need for equitable access to transit and jobs.
 To account for differences in geographic span, the pre-screening analysis identified top performing options across varying degrees of quality and geographic coverage to provide a refined menu.
-The top performing options advanced for further analysis were:
+Per Planning Board direction, tThe top performing options advanced for further analysis were:

-- Enhanced MARC Rail Service - Red Line Extension to Germantown Town Center
+- Enhanced MARC Rail Service

+- Red Line Extension to Germantown Town Center

 - Corridor Cities Transitway

 - Purple Line Extension to Tysons

 - Frederick-Shady Grove Rail Connection

 - Managed Lanes Enhanced Commuter Bus Tysons Terminus